 - how your spouse is to be treated if they will be helping with the business

 INSEE (Office of National Statistics) will then assign you a company number (Siret) and a code for your business type (APE) and you will be registered with all the bodies that you need to be for tax and social security purposes.

-- If you are a sales company/shopholder you must register with the registre du commerce (RCS).
-You can do this at the local CCI.
+- If you are a sales company/shopholder you will be registered with the registre du commerce (RCS).

 - As mentioned above, for certain trades you have to show that you are qualified to do the job.
 The list of regulated trades is at www.afecreation.fr.

 - Sales agents have to register with the registre spécial des agents commerciaux.
 Again this should happen automatically but if not it can be done on line at www.infogreffe.fr

 - All micro-entrepreneurs should take out professional insurance suitable for their activity and insurance for your own and clients’ property.
 Builders must have a 10 year guarantee backed policy by law, and must put the details on their invoices.

 Social & Tax Charges